-- Use the special charger (BC-81L if included with camera, BC-80L if purchased separately) to charge the special lithium ion battery (NP-80).
+- Use the special charger (BC-60L) to charge the special lithium ion battery (NP-60).
 Never use any other type of charger device.
 Attempting to use a different charger can result in unexpected accident. - A battery that is still warm due to normal use may not charge fully.
 Give the battery time to cool before charging it. - A battery discharges slightly even when it is not loaded in the camera.
 Because of this, it is recommended that you charge the battery immediately before you need to use it. - Charging the camera's battery may cause interference with TV and radio reception.
-If this happens, plug the charger into an outlet that is further away from the TV or radio. - Actual charging time depends on current battery capacity and charging conditions.
+If this happens, plug the charger into an outlet that is further away from the TV or radio. - · Actual charging time depends on current battery capacity and charging conditions.